You can use our Contact Form, or the contact details on our website, to contactdus with any questions you may have about privacy or data protection.

 You have the right to correct any inaccurate or incomplete personal information

-Where you have requested a copy of the information we hold about you, you may notice that there are inaccuracies in the records, or that certain parts are incomplete.
+Where you have requested a copy of the personal information we hold about you, you may notice that there are inaccuracies in the records, or that certain parts are incomplete.
 If this is the case you can contact us so that we can correct our records.

 There may be times where it is no longer necessary for us to hold personal information about you.
 This could be if: